jianmin-chen/blog/_posts/2021-05-14-my-programming-roadmap.markdown

 2. *Programming Interviews Exposed: Coding Your Way Through the Interview*: Another book on coding interviews, with coding problems that are explained and discussed more in-depth.
 3. USACO: USACO's online training page provides a bunch of example problems too,and presents them similar to how programming problems would be presented in a actual competition, so I'll be using it as well.

 This is my plan for learning competitive programming!
 It's certainly going to be tough considering the lack of knowledge I have in algorithms and data structures, but I love a good programming challenge.
+After I'm done with the above resources, I plan to poke my nose deeper into the competitive programming competitions that are out there.

 ## Conclusion
 This is my learning roadmap for the next two years or so.
 To recap:
 - [ ] June 2021: Finish CS50
 - [ ] August 2021: Read and learn from *Think Java*
-- [ ] December 2021: Finish CS50's Web Programming with Python and JavaScript
+- [ ] December 2021: Finish CS50's Web Programming with Python and JavaScript and perfect my tech stack
 - [ ] June 2022: Get a solid understanding of data structures and algorithms
 - [ ] Onward from June 2022: Practice competitive programming problems and participate in competitions

 I'm excited to get started!
 A consistently updated version of this checklist can be found on the [main](https://jianmin-chen.github.io/blog) page of this blog, if you're interested.
+In addition, as I work on this plan, I'll definitely be writing posts about what I'm learning.
 If you have any questions or comments though, feel free to fire below!